Summertime Fun without the Guilt: Northwestern Memorial Hospital Dietitian Offers Tips for Making Healthy Food Choices

 - Plan ahead.
 Determine a set amount of cash to bring to festivals and survey all food options to help curb impulsive eating and spending.
 When possible, opt for sample size portions.

-For more information on nutrition or services offered at the Northwestern Memorial’s Wellness Institute, call 312-926-WELL.
+For more information on nutrition or services offered at the Northwestern Memorial’s Wellness Institute, log on to www.nmh.org/wellness or call 312-926-WELL.